pcm0nk/Laravax/readme.md

   <img src="https://raw.githubusercontent.com/fumeapp/laranuxt/main/resources/laranuxt.png" width="200" />
 </p>

-## Laravel + Nuxt.js + Vuetify + Pinia Boilerplate- Laranux
+## Laravel + Nuxt.js + Vuetify + Pinia Boilerplate - Laravax

 > Example of Authentication,Light & Dark Mode In Vuetify,Double Navigation Drawer, Multiple Layouts with different style and using pinia in nuxt 3 enviorment.

-This project was forked from **[fumeapp/laranuxt](https://github.com/fumeapp/laranuxt)** then I added vuetify theme in dark and light mode, authentication with passport and pinia and some more
+This project was forked from **[fumeapp/laranuxt](https://github.com/fumeapp/laranuxt)** then I added vuetify theme in dark and light mode, authentication with passport and pinia and some more which you can chech it at [Whats Included](#Whats-Included)

 :warning: I removed some of the packages that came from the forked project
 ### Back-end